prestodb/presto/presto-native-execution/scripts/release-centos-dockerfile/README.md

 # node.id is generated and filled during machine startup if not specified
 ```

 Mount config file inside a container as `/opt/presto/config.properties.template`.
-Replace each variable with you configuration values:
+Replace each variable with your configuration values:

 ```ini
 coordinator=false